openhab/openhab-docs/configuration/editors.md

 {% include base.html %}

-# Editors - Different ways to power up your textual configuration
+# Editors - Different Ways to Simplify Your Textual Configuration

-There are several existing solutions, that can help you configuring your openHAB instance in a textual way.
+Currently there are several existing solutions, that can help you configuring your openHAB instance in a textual way.
-Mainly there are two bigger projects for this.
+There are two bigger projects for this.
-_Eclipse Smart Home - Designer_ as a standalone editor and _openhab-vscode_ as an extension for the Visual Studio Code open source editor.
+_Eclipse Smart Home - Designer_ as a standalone editor and _openHAB VS Code_ as an extension for the Visual Studio Code open source editor.
-Additionally there some syntax highligting solutions existing for other text editors.
+Additionally some syntax highlighting solutions for other text editors are presented in the _Others_ section.
 This documentation page can give you some guidance in choosing the right one for you and setting it up.

 {::options toc_levels="2"/}